department-of-veterans-affairs/va.gov-team/products/combined_va_debt_portal/research/usability-apr-2022/conversation-guide.md

    - _If no: move on to the Experience with VA Debt questions_

-**2. Have you received a letter in the mail from VA containing health care or prescription charges within the last 6 months?**

-   - _If yes:_

-      - Tell me more about that letter you received

 ### Experience with VA Debts

-**3. Have you ever had a debt balance with VA, not including health care related debt like co-pays?** (If needed: Debts are usually a result of an overpayment and can include CH33 or Post-911 GI Bill, Compensation and Pension, CH 34, and CH 35 debts.)
+**2. Have you ever had a debt balance with VA, not including health care related debt like co-pays?** (If needed: Debts are usually a result of an overpayment and can include CH33 or Post-911 GI Bill, Compensation and Pension, CH 34, and CH 35 debts.)

    - _If yes:_